 Information was also captured at these workshops on what participants felt worked well with the 2008 process and what worked less well.
-These comments will then form part of evaluation of the 2008 process and will inform the process that will be put in place for 2009.
+These comments will form part of evaluation of the 2008 process and will inform the process for 2009.